-Learn How to Become a Special Education Teacher
+Special Education Teacher Careers

-You may work one-on-one with learning disabled students or teach a classroom of intellectually disabled or developmentally delayed students.
+In a career teaching special education, you may work one-on-one with learning disabled students or teach a classroom of intellectually disabled or developmentally delayed students.

 You’ll assess students’ needs in order to determine your lessons plans.
-You’ll be responsible for developing Individualized Education Programs (IEPs) for students, tracking students’ progress, supervising teacher assistants, working with students in groups and one-on-one and keeping parents and other teachers abreast of a student’s progress.
+You’ll be responsible for developing Individualized Education Programs (IEPs) for students, tracking student progress, supervising teacher assistants, working with students in groups and one-on-one and keeping parents and other teachers abreast of a student’s progress.

 You’ll work alongside general education teachers as well as counselors, superintendents and administrators.
 As a student moves through the school year, it’ll be your job to update the IEP in order to reflect their progress and goals.